b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 ```

 For me too much boilerplate code.
 The code that I don't want to type, read or
 process in my head.
-Additionally, in general a java code will probably not run
+Additionally, in general a Java's code will probably not run
 faster than its Julia's counterpart.
 Moreover, the difference in lengths may be
 even greater for more complicated programs.